Today, we’re going to compare two classics from Adidas, the Adidas Superstar vs Stan Smith.

 So, since the Adidas Stan Smith made of leather, you can easily wipe off the dirt and the stains with a wet tissue or wet cloth.

 Adidas Superstar Boost

 The part shown in the picture is what I think threw a lot of consumers off when they saw the first images of these.
 There’s weird protruding Boost out the side.
 It looks like Boost has a muffin top just sticking out the side of the shoe.

 This is definitely an odd placement in the shoe and probably not everybody’s favorite.

 Will that protruding craziness be forgivable because it is Boost and that means ultimate cushioning and technology on the inside of the shoe?
 I have to say it’s not really that dope.

 I’m a Boost head but it’s not really felt on the Superstar part of it because of the way they encased it.

 The bottom actually shows some Boost but it’s not really felt unfortunately, which is the part that sucks.

-On the positive side of these sneakers, if you’re just an absolute fanatic of the Adidas shell toe model and you want a little bit extra comfort, this shoe is a little bit lighter than traditional shell toes.
+On the positive side of these sneakers, if you’re just an absolute fanatic of the Adidas shell toe, this shoe is a little bit lighter than traditional shell toes.

 And if you want a little bit additional comfort on these shoes, this is definitely better than the original but still not enough to make me decide that this is the shoe that is a must-have.